-The CFWI 2015 identified measures to achieve water resource sustainability in the CFWI Planning Area that will require ongoing action by the Districts and stakeholders.
+- The CFWI 2015 identified measures to achieve water resource sustainability in the CFWI Planning Area that will require ongoing action by the Districts and stakeholders.
 The implementation process will require continued commitment and collaboration to initiate and realize the key findings and recommendations of the 2015 CFWI Regional Water Supply Plan (2015 CFWI RWSP).
-The 2015 CFWI RWSP included the following documents: CFWI 2015 (RWSP & Solutions Plan).

-- 2015 CFWI RWSP (Volume I);
+The 2015 CFWI RWSP included the following documents: 2015 CFWI RWSP (Volume I);

 - Appendices to Volume I (Volume IA);

 - Solutions Strategies (Volume II): and

 - Appendices to Volume II (Volume IIA).

-The following recommendations of the 2015CFWI RWSP2015 Plan will guide future water supply solutions and be addressed in the next phase of the effort- the CFWI 2020.
+The following recommendations of the 2015CFWI RWSP will guide future water supply solutions and be addressed in the next phase of the effort- the CFWI 2020.
 When followed the region will be on a path to ensure that future water demands are met while protecting water resources and related natural systems.
-Recommended actions for implementing the results of the CFWI 2015 Pplanning effort include the following
+Recommended actions for implementing the CFWI 2015 planning effort include the following

-- Implement Water Conservation Programs - Develop Specific Prevention and Recovery Strategies - Support Development and Implementation of Regional Project Solutions - Support Additional Alternative Water Supply (AWS) Projects
+- Implement Water Conservation Programs - Develop Specific Prevention and Recovery Strategies - Support Development and Implementation of Regional Project Solutions - Support Additional Alternative Water Supply (AWS) Projects - Improve Water Resource Assessment Tools and Supporting Data - Develop Options for Consistent Rules and Regulations

-- Improve Water Resource Assessment Tools and Supporting Data - Develop Options for Consistent Rules and Regulations - Continue Communication and Outreach - Identify Options for Future CFWI Framework to Support Implementation Strategies
+- Continue Communication and Outreach - Identify Options for Future CFWI Framework to Support Implementation Strategies